Leonardo Grosso: Personal life

 In 2019 Grosso married his long-term partner, Guillermo Castro, becoming one of the few members of the Argentine National Congress to marry a same-sex partner under the 2010 same-sex marriage law, after Analuz Carol and Osvaldo López.
 Grosso has stated that he identifies as marica.

-Grosso is a vocal supporter of the legalization of abortion in Argentina, and voted in favor of the 2018 Voluntary Termination of Pregnancy Bill during its treatment by the Chamber of Deputies.
+Grosso is a vocal supporter of the legalization of abortion in Argentina, and voted in favor of the Voluntary Interruption of Pregnancy Bill during its treatment by the Chamber of Deputies in 2018 and 2020.